 What is the Edinburgh Science Festival?

-The Edinburgh Science Festival is the UK’s largest Science Festival.
-The festival takes place for two weeks each year across the Easter holiday.
-You will find lots of amazing experiences on offer, with hands-on workshops and explosive shows for families and inspiring discussions and immersive experiences for adults.
+The Edinburgh Science Festival is the UK’s largest science Festival.
+It takes place for two weeks each year during the Easter holidays.
+You’ll find a range of experiences on offer, with hands-on workshops and spectacular shows for families and inspiring discussions and immersive experiences for adults.

 What is the history of the Edinburgh Science Festival?

-Throughout the year, the festival also runs a touring education programme in Scotland, including interactive science shows for schools, as well as a STEM focused career fair.
+Throughout the year, the festival also runs a touring education programme in Scotland, including interactive science shows for schools and a STEM-focused career fair.

 Find out more about the Edinburgh Science Festival (edinburghscience.org.uk)